 Threat modeling is a way to visualize an attack surface, and understand where threats may compromise security vulnerabilities.
 ThreatModeler is paving the way for medical device manufacturers and healthcare facilities to build more secure IT infrastructure.
 The platform has already created templates for Pacemaker, Pacemaker Device and X-Ray Machine.
 In addition, ThreatModeler has a Healthcare Cyber Physical System already built out to help healthcare organizations secure their IT ecosystem and ensure cybersecurity policy is met, such as HIPAA.

 The FDA recommends that healthcare organizations threat model to improve on their security posture.
-To learn more about how ThreatModeler can help you to identify, prioritize and mitigate threats, we recommend scheduling a live demo.
-You can also contact us to speak with a threat modeling expert.
+To learn more about how ThreatModeler can help you to identify, prioritize and mitigate threats, book a demo to speak to a ThreatModeler expert today.